Merkley to push for more aggressive forest management

 Merkley convened an appropriations hearing on May 26 where he advocated for the federal government to boost spending on forest management.

-Vicki Christiansen, chief of the U.S. Forest Service, the federal agency that manages much of the public forests in Northeast Oregon, testified before the subcommittee.
+Vicki Christiansen, chief of the U.S. Forest Service, the federal agency that manages much of the public forests in Northeastern Oregon, testified before the subcommittee.

 Merkley said one of his chief goals is to double federal spending, from $40 million to $80 million, for “collaborative” projects on national forests.

-Those are projects that Merkley said are designed to bring together traditional “rivals,” such as environmental groups and timber industry representatives, to work together to promote work that both support.
+Those are projects that Merkley said are designed to bring together traditional “rivals,” such as environmental groups and timber industry representatives, to work together to promote solutions that both support.

 Merkley said that in the 2018 federal farm bill he included authorization to double spending on forest collaboratives — which he described as the “antidote to the timber wars.”